PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ##### Use Mbed Cloud Client Credentials

 The current Mbed Cloud Client requries key material to be statically built into the cloud client binary.
 This is a temporary measure that will be replaced with a dynamic key injection mechanism shortly.
-In the meantime, the build scripts provide a work around:
+In the meantime, the build scripts provide a work around using the `--inject-mcc` option:
 ```
 ./mbl-tools/build-mbl/run-me.sh --inject-mcc /path/to/mbed_cloud_dev_credentials.c --inject-mcc /path/to/update_default_resources.c
 ```